dootss/discord-invite-bruteforcer/README.md

 ### Windows

-double-click on the `install.bat` file in the project folder to install the required dependencies
+double-click on the `installer.bat` file in the project folder to install the required dependencies

 ### macOS/Linux

 open a terminal in the project folder and run:

 ```
-chmod +x install.sh && ./install.sh
+chmod +x installer.sh && ./installer.sh
 ```

-this will make the `install.sh` script executable and run it to install the required dependencies
+this will make the `installer.sh` script executable and run it to install the required dependencies

 ## Running the Script